ignaciocastro/a-dove-is-dumb/README.md

 _Latest update: Sun, 09 Jun 2024 13:47:03 UTC_

-<sub>_NEW: Please switch your domains to a.dove.isdumb.one.
-Old domain will be retired.
-Read more [here](https://github.com/ignaciocastro/a-dove-is-dumb/issues/13)._</sub>

 Quick, easy and painless way of blocking Adobe's licensing servers.
 Updated continuously, without blocking other network-required features.</div>